 This area was one of the first that gold miners moved to when the rush started.
 This sculpture is very intricate, and the horse itself has a ton of detail on his pack.
 It is one of my favorites.

 The Spanish Padre and His Dog

 Another unique sculpture, this Spanish Padre Pedro Font who was also on the expeditions into the area.
 He has a string of prayer beads that are made of rocks and a wooden cross that he is carrying.

 The jeep is made to represent the offroad presence that helped to define both the state park and the area surrounding it.
 It is modeled after a 1946 Willy’s Cj-3A, which was one of the first Jeep models.

 The Wind God Bird

-This bird is based on fossil findings in the area which show a bird with a 17 foot wingspan.
-It is shown with an example of what its prey could have been.
+This bird is based on fossil findings in the area which show a bird with a 17-foot wingspan.
+It is displayed with an example of what its prey could have been.
 It is a pretty crazy sculpture, especially with the way the feathers look.